 Image from Pinterest

-Known as the Chinese Wolfdog, the Kunming is a Shepherd dog first created in the Yunnan province of China.
+Also known as the Chinese Wolfdog, the Kunming is a Shepherd dog first created in the Yunnan province of China.
 A rare dog breed, the Kunming is quite similar to the German Shepherd.
-They have large dome-like heads, small erect ears and are most commonly found in black and rust colors.
+They have large dome-like heads, and small erect ears and are most commonly found in black and rust colors.
 They are about 27 inches tall and can weigh up to 38 kg.

 They are very intelligent and masculine dogs that are used in search and rescue operations, as well as, military assistant dogs.
 In temperament, these dogs are cool-headed.
 They enjoy learning new tricks and can be fiercely competitive.
 They are curious creatures that love to explore and run around.